leeper/surveyexpcourse/index.md

 # "Survey Experiments in Practice" Short Course

-This page holds materials for a short course called "Survey Experiments in Practice" to be taught at the [Barcelona Summer School in Survey Methodology](http://www.upf.edu/survey/Summer/) at Universitat Pompeu Fabra in Barcelona.
-The short course involves two 4-hour sessions, scheduled to run from 9:00-13:00 each morning July 6-7, 2017.
-Slides, readings, and materials for each session of the course are available here.
+This page holds materials for a short course called "Survey Experiments in Practice", which I teach from time to time in various places.
+Feel free to contact me if you would like me to put on workshop about survey experiments.
+I'm willing to travel!

 ## Overview